Baby FAST Groups for Young Mothers

 Baby FAST Groups for Young Mothers includes a homework component:

-The teen parent is instructed to do infant massage with her baby each night before putting him/her to bed.
+The teen parent is instructed to do infant massage with her baby each night before putting them to bed.

 Resources Needed to Run Program